-The truth is, this is not the most wonderful time of the year for everyone.
+The truth is, you are not alone.
+In fact, Christmas is not the most wonderful time of the year for everyone.
 In fact, a reported 36% of American adults report not feeling up to celebrating the holidays due to feelings of loss and grief.

 Tip #1: Give Yourself Permission